Suspension of Worship in the Church of England

 - For those using the Planned Giving Envelopes then put your donation into the weekly envelope and put aside until we reopen again.

 - You can send me a cheque periodically, made payable to St Cuthberts Ormesby PCC .
-Contact me via the online form at the bottom of the General Enquiries page for details of were to send the cheque.
+Contact me via the church phone (see above under wedding and baptism enquiries) or use the online form at the bottom of the General Enquiries page for details of where to send the cheque.
+Again if your donation is >£30 and covers several weeks please ensure that you specify this in a note or letter.

-- You can donate using your credit or debit card via the the Give a Little link to the right.
+- You can donate using your credit or debit card via the the Give a Little link below.
+Keep your donation below £30 and make them more frequently if necessary.
 You can choose to receive a receipt by email.

 Remember, if you are a taxpayer, you can boost your donation by 25% by filling in a Gift Aid Form.
 Either for a one-off donation or for regular donations.
 Unfortunately, this is not an option with the Give a Little donations.